tribalwarshelp/api/README.md

 ## Sample queries

-You can check how to make requests from JavaScript script [here](https://github.com/tribalwarshelp/scripts).
+You can check how to make requests from JavaScript [here](https://github.com/tribalwarshelp/scripts).

 1. All barbarian villages with 10% more population